If you're in need of a fluffy dog breed (or maybe just a new pillow), give these breeds a try!

-Fluffy dogs make up for their extra grooming care with their cuteness, and each breed on the below list has advantages that outweigh their grooming requirements.
+The fluffiest dogs make up for their extra grooming care with their cuteness, and each breed on the below list has advantages that outweigh their regular grooming requirements.

 Check out these fluffy breeds.
 They're adorable!

 Did you know Poodles come in three size varieties?
 There is a Standard, Miniature, and Toy.
 The breed is known for being exceptionally smart.
-Their "trademark" coat still does require maintenance and grooming.
-So these dogs are fluffy, but their coats require a lot of maintenance.
+Their "trademark" coat still does require maintenance by a groomer.
+So these dogs are fluffy, but their coats require a lot of maintenance; daily brushing is recommended!

 8. Bichon Frise